Weijo/Autopsy-Autoruns/README.md

 - duckduckgo.com
 - search for malware
 - go to wikipedia page for malware https://en.wikipedia.org/wiki/Malware
-- search for picoctf
-- go to picoctf site https://picoctf.org/
-- click on log in https://play.picoctf.org/login
+- log in to wikipedia
-- login with credentials:
+  - cyberdokutah
-  - owadeeoh
+  - dokutah1!
-  - soonIwillord123
+- duckduckgo.com
+- search for rick roll
-  - click on "Obedient Cat" challenge and download the file
+  - go to images, right click download image by

 # Volatility setup
 ```